mb-codelearning/opensource-research/README.md

 # Opensource-research

-This is an opensource research (exclusively documents) on Open source about : "How to enhance, as a publisher, the value of open source and make it the preferred solution for consumers ?"
+This is an opensource research in french (exclusively documents) on Open source about : "How to enhance, as a publisher, the value of open source and make it the preferred solution for consumers ?"

 ## Authors